 For example:

-• Single, couple, family (this will likely depend on the size of your property)
+- Single occupant, couple, or family (this will typically depend on the size and type of property)

-Bear in mind, the more requirements you have, the smaller your pool of potential applicants becomes (this isn’t necessarily a bad thing).
-With that in mind, it’s also important to be realistic about what kind of property you have on offer, and in-turn what type of tenant is likely to apply.
+Bear in mind that the more requirements you set, the smaller your pool of potential applicants becomes (which is not necessarily a bad thing).
+With this in mind, it is also important to be realistic about the type of property you are offering, and therefore the type of tenant you are likely to attract.

 This will be first part of the filtering process (each filter should systematically whittle down your list) – ensure all your adverts (e.g. Rightmove / Zoopla rental listing) clearly explain your requirements.